gsanroma/gsanroma.github.io/_posts/2019-09-19-career-transition.md

 ### interview

 If they found your application interesting they will invite you for an interview.
-Typically, they would offer first a telephonic interview and later an in-person one.
+Typically, they would offer first a telephonic and later an in-person interview.

 Telephonic interviews are typically less time-consuming than on-site ones.
 They may be shorter and do not involving moving to the site.